TheAwiteb/forgejo-guardian/README.md

 `ban` and `sus` are tables, and each one have the following fields:

+-   `enabled`: Enable the expressions (default: enabled if the section is present, otherwise disabled.
+You can disable manually by setting it to `false`)
 -   `usernames`: Regular expressions to match against the usernames
 -   `full_names`: Regular expressions to match against the full names
 -   `biographies`: Regular expressions to match against the biographies